AppGeo/sql-talk/docs.md

 # [Reference Section](https://www.postgresql.org/docs/current/reference.html)

 This section has in depth descriptions WITH EXAMPLES for all sql keywords and commands.
-Forget the exact syntax to insert data, [look it up there](https://www.postgresql.org/docs/current/sql-insert.html) wanna create a table from a select statement [look up Select Into](https://www.postgresql.org/docs/current/sql-selectinto.html), forget the correct syntax for creating an index [look there](https://www.postgresql.org/docs/current/sql-createindex.html)
+Forget the exact syntax to insert data, [look it up there](https://www.postgresql.org/docs/current/sql-insert.html) wanna create a table from a select statement [look up Select Into](https://www.postgresql.org/docs/current/sql-selectinto.html), forget the correct syntax for creating an index [look there](https://www.postgresql.org/docs/current/sql-createindex.html).

+# PostGIS

+The key page is [here](https://postgis.net/docs/manual-2.5/reference.html) and lists all the functions you might ever need divided up by type.
+Some of them require epsg codes, https://epsg.io is a great place to look them up, but 4326 is usually the one you want.